Updated December 10, 2022

 1. How many different calls-to-action do you have on your sell sheet?

-2. Which ones are more effective with each audience?
+2. Which ones are more effective for each audience?